Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Magnon dispersions via linear spin-wave theory

-The spin wave theory provides a good approximation of the isolated modes of the magnon excitations.
-The magnon dispersions are carried out using a semi-classical model starting from the ground states for various magnetic fields.
-Under finite magnetic fields the ground states consist of the ``Y'' supersolid, the UUD, and the ``V'' supersolid states, where the spins are assumed to align in the $xz$ plane with three-site unit cell labeled by $v=1,2,3$ and $\theta_{v}$ as the angle between the $z$ axis and the spin.
-Assuming that the magnetic fields are applied in the $z$ direction, for the UUD state we have $\theta_{1}=\theta_{2}=0, \theta_{3}=\pi$.
-For the ``Y'' supersolid state we have $\theta_{1}=-\theta_{2}, \theta_{3}=\pi$, and for the ``V'' supersolid state we have $\theta_{1}=\theta_{2}$; see illustrations in Fig.~\ref{Fig_SM_illustration_classic}.
+Linear spin-wave theory provides a reliable approximation of the low-energy magnon excitations.
+The magnon dispersions are calculated using a semiclassical analysis of the ground states for various magnetic fields.
+Under finite magnetic fields, the ground states consist of ``Y'' supersolid, UUD, and ``V'' supersolid states, where the spins are assumed to align in the $xz$ plane with a three-site unit cell labeled by $v=1,2,3$, and $\theta_{v}$ denotes the angle between the $z$ axis and each spin.
+With the magnetic field applied along the $z$ direction, the UUD state is characterized by $\theta_{1}=\theta_{2}=0$ and $\theta_{3}=\pi$.
+The ``Y'' supersolid state satisfies $\theta_{1}=-\theta_{2}$ and $\theta_{3}=\pi$, whereas the ``V'' supersolid state satisfies $\theta_{1}=\theta_{2}$; see Fig.~\ref{Fig_SM_illustration_classic} for illustrations of these configurations.